Protaras, Cyprus

 When we asked people about industries and career opportunities in Protaras, they reponded:

 "The main industries are holiday related, its very difficult to find a job in the winter months.
-Most job opportunities appear to be achieved by word of mouth," commented one expat who made the move to Protaras.
+Most job opportunities appear to be achieved by word of mouth," explained one expat living in Protaras, Cyprus.

 What is life like in Protaras?